Snowy owls from Canada sometimes come as far south as coastal New Jersey.

 Non-real time general locations are also available on eBird’s Snowy Owl Spotting list.
 Sort by state and scroll to New Jersey.

 If you spot a snowy owl…

-These were taken along the New Jersey shore during several weeks in December 2017, using a very large telephoto lens in order to get this close.
+These were taken along the New Jersey shore during several weeks in December 2017 and January 2018, using a very large telephoto lens in order to get this close.